top of page

 Are you still proud of your little boy?

-However, The Circus' first single Sometimes, released in October 1986, became Erasure's first huge hit, and introduced me to the band, to the rhythm of which I have grown from a withdrawn nerd who was the only one in the village listening to "gay pop" to an infantile kidult struggling with low professional self-esteem and aimlessness, stuck in gilded memories of a better past, even though salad back in the 80s was mainly Chinese cabbage and shredded swedes, and the Finnish national sport, a version of baseball, was mandatory in PE.
+However, The Circus' first single Sometimes, released in October 1986, became Erasure's first huge hit, and introduced me to the band, to the rhythm of which I have grown from a withdrawn nerd who was the only one in the village listening to "gay pop" to an infantile kidult struggling with low professional self-esteem and aimlessness, stuck in gilded memories of a better past, even though a vegetarian meal back in the 80s was mainly Chinese cabbage and shredded swedes, and the Finnish national sport, a version of baseball, was mandatory in PE.

 Hideaway was Erasure's response to Bronski Beat's Smalltown Boy released a couple of years earlier, a description of growing pains and coming out of the closet.
 I would argue that very few boring old white straight men besides yours truly have assigned powerplay status to Hideaway on their playlists of empowering tracks.
 For me personally, part of the memorability of Hideaway is related to the best ever concert experience of my life, when in a packed hall in Berlin's Columbiahalle, the most colourful, wildest and most enthusiastic fan base you can imagine, sang the song word for word with all their heart.